debashiscodes/debashiscodes.github.io/_posts/2025-06-26-what_the_heck_is_ai_anyway?.md

 #### 🏗️ Foundation Models (FM)

-These are **powerful AI models** trained on huge datasets.
-They can do many different tasks without needing to be retrained for each one.
+Foundation Models are **powerful AI models trained on huge amounts of data.
+They are like **all-rounders – instead of being trained for one task, they can be fine-tuned to do many different things without starting from scratch.

 Examples include **GPT** and **BERT**.